Justin Turner Preview, Player Props: Red Sox vs. Yankees

 Justin Turner At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 16th, his on-base percentage ranks 33rd, and he is 32nd in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 16th, his on-base percentage ranks 30th, and he is 31st in the league in slugging.

-- In 16.5% of his games this season, he has gone deep, and 4.1% of his trips to the dish.
+- He has hit a long ball in 16.4% of his games this season, and 4% of his trips to the plate.

-- Turner has driven home a run in 48 games this season (44.0%), including more than one RBI in 16.5% of his games and producing three or more of his team's runs on four occasions..
+- In 44.5% of his games this year, Turner has notched at least one RBI.
+In 19 of those games (17.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

-- In 54 of 109 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.